 Indoor air quality is a very important health topic that I am passionate about.
 You can read all about indoor air quality on this website.
-I encourage you to start here: The complete indoor air quality guide for your home.
+I encourage you to start here: The complete guide to indoor air quality for your home.

 No carbon monoxide (CO)

 Carbon monoxide is a colorless odorless gas that causes about 50.000 CO poisoning cases each year in the US.
 CO poisoning can be lethal, and about 430 people die from it each year in the US according to the center for disease control.

 However, CO is only emitted when burning fuel.
 Electric infrared heaters do not burn any fuel and therefore pose no carbon monoxide hazard.
 Some infrared heaters, however, run on gas, making them a potential CO hazard.
 Normally, however, gas-based infrared heaters are only used as outdoor space heaters.
 This makes their potential CO hazard negligible since the CO cannot build up and reach dangerous levels outdoors.

 If you want to read more about CO, I recommend reading my article: Do infrared heaters emit carbon monoxide?
 With CO prevention tips

 Since electric infrared heaters do not burn fuel, there are no emissions of particles such as smoke, soot, or tiny invisible particles called particulate matter.
 Particulate matter is harmful to our lungs and has some serious implications for our health.

 Depending on your normal humidity levels you might benefit from either infrared heaters or conventional air heating (and drying) heaters.